WICG/ua-client-hints/README.md

     `navigator.productSub`, `navigator.vendor`, and `navigator.userAgent` attributes to
     appropriate values for the frozen `User-Agent` string.

-3. Chrome should introduce several new Client Hint header fields:
+3. Browsers should introduce several new Client Hint header fields:

     1. The `UA` header field represents the user agent's brand and major version.
 For example: